 Metal gains

-The gains by the metal were made when Fiat Chrysler Automobiles prepared to recall the gasoline-powered vehicles and use replacement catalysts, which required palladium and rhodium.
-Overall the market is small but investments in the mining sector have been large.
+The gains by the metal were made when Fiat Chrysler Automobiles prepared to recall the gasoline-powered vehicles and use replacement catalysts, which required palladium and Rhodium.
+Overall, the market is small, but investments in the mining sector have been large.

 Supply

-South Africa continues to dominate in production, and Russia and Zimbabwe produce a significant percentage of the global output, while, the US and Canada produce about 12 percent.
+South Africa continues to dominate in production, and Russia and Zimbabwe produce a significant percentage of the global output, while the US and Canada produce about 12 per cent.

 Other Precious Metals